jaisonyi/AltoroJ/README.md

 ## Additional Notes
 The following 4 files in the repo are required:

-* azure-pipelines.yml <--- This is the pipeline configuration, notice in line 18, we call appscansrccli to run "cli_script.txt".
+* __azure-pipelines.ym__l <--- This is the pipeline configuration, notice in line 18, we call appscansrccli to run "cli_script.txt".
 Also notice line 9: (pool: 'Default') is the agent pool where my self-hosted 2016 windows server machine is located.
-* cli_script.txt <--- Runs AppScan Source CLI, will point to the .paf and ppf files to initialize the application
+* __cli_script.txt__ <--- Runs AppScan Source CLI, will point to the .paf and ppf files to initialize the application
-* AltoroJ_3.2.paf <---- Need to be pre-generated in AppScan Source for Analysis (think of this as putting in the appscan-config.xml in the context of ASoC)
+* __AltoroJ_3.2.paf__ <---- Need to be pre-generated in AppScan Source for Analysis (think of this as putting in the appscan-config.xml in the context of ASoC)
-* AltoroJ_3.2.ppf <---- Need to be pre-generated in AppScan Source for Analysis (think of this as putting in the appscan-config.xml in the context of ASoC)
+* __AltoroJ_3.2.ppf__ <---- Need to be pre-generated in AppScan Source for Analysis (think of this as putting in the appscan-config.xml in the context of ASoC)

 Finally, here are the instructions on how to setup a windows self-hosted agent: https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops